-In September 2020, we approved the issuance of stock options to Marc A. Cohen, our Co-Founder, Executive Chairman and interim Chief Executive Officer, and Andrew Hirsch, our President, director and Chief Executive Officer-elect, which election will be effective on October 2, 2020, representing 1.5% and 3.5%, respectively, of our fully-diluted shares measured on October 1, 2020 (including the shares to be sold in this offering and excluding the shares reserved for future awards under our equity incentive plans), at an exercise price per share equal to the initial public offering price per share in this offering.
+In September 2020, we approved the issuance of stock options to Marc A. Cohen, our Co-Founder, Executive Chairman and interim Chief Executive Officer, and Andrew Hirsch, our President, director and Chief Executive Officer-elect, which election will be effective upon the effectiveness of the registration statement of which this prospectus forms a part, representing 1.5% and 3.5%, respectively, of our fully-diluted shares measured at such time (including the shares to be sold in this offering and excluding the shares reserved for future awards under our equity incentive plans) at an exercise price per share equal to the initial public offering price, per share in this offering.
 These options vest quarterly over four years subject to cliff vesting after six months.
 Mr. Cohen's grant is subject to full acceleration upon a sale of the company.
 Mr. Hirsch's option is subject to full acceleration upon a sale of the company and the termination of his employment thereafter pursuant to the terms of his employment agreement, subject to the execution of an effective release of claims in favor of the Company.